noec764/erpnext/docs/dooks/human-resources/payroll/additional-salary.md

 <!-- add-breadcrumbs -->
 # Additional Salary

-Dooks allows you to add additional Salary Components (_Is Additional Component_) to Salary Slips while processing the payroll.
+Dokie allows you to add additional Salary Components (_Is Additional Component_) to Salary Slips while processing the payroll.
 Some examples of Additional Salary could be Performance Bonus, Deputation Allowance, Arrears or other adjustments etc. To create Additional Salary, you can go to -

 > Human resources > Payroll > Additional Salary > New Additional Salary